This topic describes how to use the global check feature to troubleshoot issues in Container Service for Kubernetes (ACK) clusters and networks.

 - Click Start.
 In the Global Check panel, read and select the Warning check box, and click Start.

 - To view the progress of the global check, click Details.
 On the Report page, you can view the status of cluster resources and cluster configurations.

 - Perform an action based on the check result.

 - Normal: No actions are required.

-- Warning: Confirm the issue severity.
-Troubleshoot the issues that may cause cluster exceptions.
+- Warning: Confirm the severity of each issue.
+Troubleshoot the issues that may cause cluster anomalies.

-- Error: Troubleshoot the issues immediately to avoid cluster failures.
+- Error: Troubleshoot the issues at the earliest opportunity to avoid cluster errors.

-You can click the color box to view instance information and the detailed check results.
-The check results include check items, possible impacts, and recommended solutions.
-Troubleshoot the issues based on the information.
+You can click the color box to view instance information and the detailed check result.
+The check result includes check items, possible impacts, and suggestions on how to fix issues.
+The information helps you troubleshoot issues.